yrutschle/sslh/README.md

 Docker container
 ----------------

-For easy installation added docker container.
+For easy installation and usage added docker container that built with libwrap and libcap support.
 It can be found on [Docker Hub](https://hub.docker.com/r/riftbit/sslh/)

 **Example usage**